Girl Scout Cookie Weekend – February 19, 2027

 One of the most popular projects run by the Girl Scouts is the Girl Scout Cookies Program.
 Every third weekend of February, Girl Scout Cookie Weekend is celebrated to encourage Americans to support the Girl Scouts and to foster entrepreneurship in young American girls.
 Their cookies can be bought almost anywhere throughout the weekend.
 People can support their local Girl Scouts by buying cookies in person at their booths or by buying them online.

-Yes, February 8 is National Girl Scout Cookie Day.
+When is Girl Scout Cookie Weekend?

 Girl Scout Cookie Weekend Activities